putneydm/david_site_jekyll/test/_posts/2025/death-star.markdown

 Exiting hyperpace in 5-4-3-2 …

 The long streaks of the star field suddenly snapped into exact points of light.
-Tatooine was just a tiny bight spot.
+Tatooine was just a tiny bright spot.

 “Scanning for vessel” the tactial officer reported.
 “Their transponder is off.
 If they’re out there, they’re running silent.”